DETAILED ACTION

 Regarding claim 16, Contadini as modified shows all of the instant invention as discussed above, and further shows that there is a circuit board (121) coupled to the light (20) and the wire (124) and a processing circuit (32, 33) within the tank (fig. 2) and coupled to the circuit board (via 39, 124).

-Regarding claim 17, Contadini further shows a lens (127) configured to allow light emitted by the light and shows a seal (126) between the wire (124) and the lens and configured to prevent contaminants from reaching the circuit board.
+Regarding claim 17, Contadini further shows a lens (127) configured to allow transmission of the light and shows a seal (126) between the wire (124) and the lens and configured to prevent contaminants from reaching the circuit board.
 PCB (121) is mounted on posts (111) behind the lens (127), handle assembly is mounted to faceplate (130) via post and fastener (138, 135) and seal (126) is received in slot (131) to connect the wire (124) to the PCB (at 125).
 The plug/seal will prevent contaminants from reaching the PCB.

 Regarding claim 20, Contadini shows a light system (100) for a toilet (5) comprising: a power source (38) within a tank(14)(fig. 7, batteries 38 are located in 30 which is located in tank), an electric wire (124) connected to the power source and a light (IR sensor 20)(col. 5, ln.
 16-20) and a light housing (110,30) which is coupled near an upper edge of the tank; and a channel configured to prevent compression of the cable (see annotated figure below).